chenmingwei23/Data-Analytics-Web-Application/README.md

 - Run project

+  - Open terminal and navigate to home directory run  'chmod  +x setup.sh' & 'setup.sh'

   - Using Eclipse run as node application

-  - Using Terminal navigating to home directory and run 'node server.js'
+  - Using Terminal run 'node server.js'

   - Open up your browser and  navigate to  'localhost:3000'